sighupio/module-logging/docs/releases/unreleased.md

 ℹ️ **Note:** Manually upgrading the module is deprecated.
 It is reccommended to use [`fury distribution`](https://github.com/sighupio/fury-distribution)

-To upgrade the module run:
+To upgrade the module, follow the steps describe previously in the [Update guide](#update-guide-), then run:

 ```bash
 kustomize build | kubectl apply -f -